Classes

 Synopsis: Who do we mean when we say “we?”
 How does our society deal with religious, ethical, and cultural diversity?
 What challenges do we face as people of different communities encounter one another in cities and public institutions, schools and businesses, neighborhoods and families?
 This course explores, discusses, and analyzes the changing multi-cultural and multi-religious landscape of America with an eye to the growing Muslim, Buddhist, Hindu, and Sikh communities in the most recent period of post-1965 immigration.
 The course’s approach is through the study and in-class discussion of case-studies enabling you to enter into some of the controversies and dilemmas that confront us in our schools, universities, town councils, zoning boards, and places of work.

-• Harvard College’s General Education course (level: undergraduate and graduate)
+• Harvard College General Education course (level: undergraduate)

 • Course Head: Diana Eck